-A continually updated list of my current favorite books.
+A continually updated list of my favorite books.
 You can see a full list of my book ratings on my Goodreads account here.
 If you want shorter (and free) reads, you can check out this collection of my favorite articles I’ve shared on my newsletter.

 A book that very much defined my current philosophy, though perhaps not in the way that the book originally intended.
 A novel that I would recommend you read and take your own way, as it will be more likely to be rewarding in that manner.